matrix-org/matrix-spec-proposals/proposals/2366-key-verification-accept.md

 DMs)](https://github.com/matrix-org/matrix-doc/pull/2241).
 This proposal adds them to verifications in to-device messages.

-The first event type is `m.key.verification.ready`, which may be sent by the target of the `m.key.verification.request` message, upon receipt of the `m.key.verification.request` event.
+The first event type is `m.key.verification.ready`, which must be sent by the target of the `m.key.verification.request` message, upon receipt of the `m.key.verification.request` event.
 It has the fields: